thesegunonakoya/spotify-currently-playing/README.md

 <samp>

-This is a simple web application that showcases the song you are currently playing on Spotify by leveraging Spotify's Web API to fetch and display this information in real-time on a webpage.
+A lot is happening in the world right now but here is a simple web application that showcases the song you are currently playing on Spotify by leveraging Spotify's Web API to fetch and display this information in real-time on a webpage.
 You can see a live demonstration of this feature on <a href="https://thesegunonakoya.me" target="_blank">my personal website</a>, where the header dynamically updates to show what I am currently listening to.
+Unlike you, i have a very good taste in music.

 </samp>